 Erin Marie Williams

-Dr. Williams, a GW alumna, is a faculty member at Chatham University and a research associate for GW's Center for the Advanced Study of Hominid Paleobiology.
+Dr. Williams, a GW alumna, is a faculty member at Chatham University and a research associate for GW's Center for the Advanced Study of Human Paleobiology.

 - Examining the role of the upper limb during stone tool behaviors.